 Plus, surf competitions like Rip Curl Pro sometimes take place in Tofino.
 If you’re in town while competitions are happening, pop on down to the beach and watch the pros glide gracefully over the waves.

-When to Surf
+When to Surf in Tofino

 Despite being in Canada, Tofino has great surfing conditions all year long.
 Depending on the time of year, the water temperature ranges from about 7 to 17°C. With a suitably thick wetsuit, you should keep warm — or, at least, you won’t be freezing cold.